MicrosoftDocs/windows-itpro-docs/windows/access-protection/windows-firewall/isolating-apps-on-your-network.md

 | **Webcam** | webcam| Provides access to the webcam's video feed.|
 | **Other devices (represented by GUIDs)** | &lt;GUID&gt;| Includes specialized devices and Windows Portable Devices.|

-You can create a Windows Defender Firewall policy that is scoped to a set of apps that use a specified capability or scoped to a specific Windows Store app.
+You can create a Windows Defender Firewall policy that is scoped to a set of apps that use a specified capability or scoped to a specific Microsoft Store app.

 For example, you could create a Windows Defender Firewall policy to block Internet access for any apps on your network that have the Documents Library capability.